opitzconsulting/cattlecrew-case-management-ui/README.md

 The backend part is not in scope of this project but in most cases you need JDK 7+ and [Maven](https://maven.apache.org/) 3.2.1+.

-Go to https://camunda.org/ and follow the instructions to
+Go to [https://camunda.org/](https://camunda.org/) and follow the instructions to

 * setup an application server,
 * create a BPM Project
 * and add a CMMN 1.1 model.

+You could follow the instructions on the [_Get started with Camunda and CMMN 1.1 guide_](https://docs.camunda.org/get-started/cmmn11/).

 ### Structure of this project